kumuluz/kumuluzee-samples/kumuluzee-graphql-jpa-security/README.md

 # KumuluzEE GraphQL sample with JPA, CDI and Security

-> Develop JPA entities with CDI within a GraphQL service, secure it with Keycloak and pack it as a KumuluzEE microservice.
+> Enable security on a GraphQL microservice.

-The object of this sample is to demonstrate, how to add security to your existing GraphQL endpoint.
+The objective of this sample is to demonstrate how to add security to your existing GraphQL endpoint.
 This sample builds on previous sample: [KumuluzEE JPA and CDI with GraphQL](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-graphql-jpa-simple).

 ## Requirements